Michael Benjamin Nigrin

-Michael Benjamin Nigrin is a musician and music composer at large who has scored the music for numerous independent and experimental films and is a double bassist with the Grammy Award winning Buffalo Philharmonic Orchestra, a not-for-profit, symphonic orchestra based in Buffalo, New York.
+Michael Benjamin Nigrin is a musician and composer at large who has scored the music for numerous independent and experimental films, and is presently double bassist with both the Buffalo Philharmonic Orchestra and Sarasota Orchestra.

+In 2023 he helped organize Stop the Metro, a grass roots community of concerned citizens, businesses, and local politicians, seeking alternatives to the proposed expansion of the Buffalo Metro Rail.

 Biography

 Born in Halifax, Nova Scotia and up until age seventeen he was completely self-taught in the jazz/rock fusion style playing the electric bass, after which in preparation for college took up the double bass with teacher David Izenzon, and Jules Hirsh.
 After a two-year preparation at Brooklyn College's Music Program, he transferred to Carnegie Mellon University under scholarship to study with bass teacher Anthony Bianco where he completed his B.F.A.
 Subsequently, he auditioned for and received scholarship to study with Homer Mensch and Eugene Levinson at the Juilliard School in Manhattan, New York for a Master of Fine Arts.

 After graduating school he accepted a position as Principal Bassist with the then New Orleans Symphony with conductor Maxim Shostakovich.
 As financial hardships plagued the symphony in New Orleans, LA, Mr. Nigrin accepted a position as Principal Bassist in Florida with the Florida West Coast Symphony where he performed for two seasons.
 Subsequently, he returned to New York State to perform with the Buffalo Philharmonic where he is currently employed.
 In addition to the Buffalo Philharmonic, as of 2006 he accepted part-time employment during the winter months with the Sarasota Orchestra.

 In addition to music performance, while at Carnegie Mellon University, he double majored in music composition with Marlyn Taft Thomas and Spanish composer Leonardo Balada, where he composed his works for movies, and small ensembles.
 In 1993 he scored a political documentary commissioned by Diann Rust-Tierney entitled Double Justice: Race and Capital Punishment which was to be played before the United States Congress.